 - 4 oz horchata base

 Combine all ingredients in a tall glass of ice.
-Stir and garnish with a cinnamon stick and a hot red pepper
+Stir and garnish with a cinnamon stick and a hot red pepper.
+Serve with the chili-lime peanut appetizer.

 Chili-Lime Spanish Peanut Appetizer:

 The perfect foil for a rich, creamy Horchata cocktail is a bowl of light, somewhat spicy, spanish peanuts.
-These are a cinch to make and pair well with the drink.
+These are a cinch to make and pair well with horchata.
 Recipe is from Serious Eats

 Chile Lime Peanuts